murda25/msgraph-sdk-dotnet/docs/overview.md

 |:----------|:----------------------:|:-------------------------------|
 |Get me     | graphServiceClient.Me  | GET graph.microsoft.com/v1.0/me|

-The call will return an `IUserRequestBuilder` object.
+The call will return a `UserRequestBuilder` object.
 From Me you can continue to chain the request builders.

 The [Microsoft Graph service documentation](https://graph.microsoft.io/en-us/docs) has more details about the full functionality of the API.